"We were chosen, not for our virtue, but for our might. Our brilliance. Our ruthlessness."

 Dragon of Death and the single greatest threat to Telara, Regulos wants nothing less than the total cessation of all existence.
 Called the 'Dragon of Extinction', he is last and mightiest of the Blood Storm and the most dangerous to the lives of those on Telara.
 Amongst the dragons, he alone was not imprisoned when they were first defeated over a thousand years ago.
 Instead, his physical form was outright destroyed, his spirit banished beyond the Ward into the void between the planes.
 For over a millennia, he has railed and screamed against the wall separating him and the world, until he was finally able to subvert the crown-prince of Mathosia; Aedraxis Mathos.
 The result of his corruption was a crack in the Ward and the creation of the rifts.
 If Regulos is able to succeed, he will unmake everything until the universe is oblivion.
 His followers, the Endless Court, delude themselves with fantasies of ruling the world, but their master will leave no world to rule.
 His true form(Blood Storm of the Plane of Death AKA the God of Death) is killed in Endless Eclipse rendering him Deader than Dead.

-God in Dragon Form: He has one which has it's own mind and spirit which was banished until king Aedraxis Mathos AKA the other half of real Blood Storm of Death summoned it to Terminus in order for the king to merge with it to create the complete God of Death.
+Literal Split Personality: One half was the Dragon of Death which was banished until king Aedraxis Mathos AKA the other half of real Blood Storm of Death summoned it to Terminus in order for the king to merge with it to create the complete God of Death.

 Alsbeth the Discordant.